Explore Trailblazing History!

 Coney Island Dreamland Offered Overheated New York Residents Amusing Summertime Escapes

-Coney Island Amusement Parks Reflected The Changing Times
+Amusement Parks Reflected Changing Times

-Only five miles long and an average of one-half mile wide, Coney Island became known as “America’s Playground” because it had something for everyone.
+Only five miles long and an average of one-half mile wide, Coney Island Dreamland became known as “America’s Playground” because it had something for everyone.
 Some called it “Heaven at the end of a subway ride.”
 Others called it “Sodom by the Sea.”
 According to the Library of Congress America at Work, America at Leisure collection, Coney Island reflected profound social and economic changes underway in America.

 “The period from 1894 to 1915 was one in which workers in the United States began to have more leisure time than their predecessors.
 One reason for this was that industrial employers began to decrease working hours and institute a Saturday half-day holiday, which gave workers more free time for leisure activities.”
+(Library of Congress)

 Dreamland Was Inspired By Parks That Preceded It

-Dreamland “borrowed” heavily from amusement parks that came before it including Sea Lion Park, Steeplechase Park and Luna Park.
+Coney Island Dreamland “borrowed” heavily from amusement parks that came before it including Sea Lion Park, Steeplechase Park and Luna Park.

 Following are a few of the most popular attractions.